Sankz7/student-management-portal/README.md

 storageBucket: "fir-c9b1d.appspot.com",
 messagingSenderId: "387353492656"

+3. Bootstrap, material libraries, and firestore libraries should be installed.....

-3. Run as it is, no other changes reqd in code.
+4. Run as it is, no other changes reqd in code.